-Unrestricted and unassigned fund balance in the General Fund decreased by \$29,428 to a negative \$733,838.
-A increase of \$258,930 was projected.
-The decrease in the current year was primarily due to repair and maintenance expenses exceeding expectations.
-The District is currently working on plans to increase revenues and decrease expenditures in the near future to help resolve the fund deficit.
+Unrestricted and unassigned fund balance in the General Fund increased by \$182,159 to a negative \$551,679.
+An increase of \$79,304 was projected.
+The District is currently working on plans to increase revenues and decrease expenditures in the near future to help resolve the General Fund deficit.